awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 ## Enabling the awslogs Log Driver for Your Containers<a name="enable_awslogs"></a>

-If you are using the Fargate launch type for your tasks, all you need to do to enable the `awslogs` log driver is add the required logConfiguration parameters to your task definition\.
+If you are using the Fargate launch type for your tasks, all you need to do to enable the `awslogs` log driver is add the required `logConfiguration` parameters to your task definition\.
+This configures your Fargate tasks to send log information to Amazon CloudWatch Logs\.
 For more information, see [Specifying a Log Configuration in your Task Definition](#specify-log-config)\.

 If you are using the EC2 launch type for your tasks and want to enable the `awslogs` log driver, your Amazon ECS container instances require at least version 1\.9\.0 of the container agent\.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.